getnikola/plugins/v7/publication_list/README.md

 A Nikola plugin to easily manage publication list.

 This plugin provides a directive `publication-list`, which reads a BibTeX file and display the references in them on the web page.
-The `publication-list` directive accepts one option `:style:`, which is the style of the bibliography.
-All available styles are provided by [Pybtex][].
-You can see the [list of styles][] in the Pybtex repository.
-The default style is `unsrt`.

 The publications are displayed in the following way.
 All publications are sorted by year in reverse order, i.e., recent publication first.
 Publications in the same year are grouped together with a year subtitle.
 Within the same year, publications are sorted by order they appear in the BibTeX file.
 Finally, each publication is formatted with the designated style.

+## Options

+The `publication-list` directive accepts multiple options.

+* `:style:` indicates the style of the bibliography.
+All available styles are provided by [Pybtex][].
+You can see the [list of styles][] in the Pybtex repository.
+The default style is `unsrt`.

+* `:bibtex_dir:` indicates the directory where the bibtex file of each publication is generated.
+If empty, no bibtex file will be created for each publication.
+The default is `bibtex`.

 ## Example